- #Mobile app development

 These impressive numbers may accordingly evoke the question: what existing market trends to follow in order to increase the number of loyal customers and make a social media app potentially successful?

-To answer the question of how to develop a social media app that will thrive, you have to find ways to distinguish from competitors.
+To answer the question of how to develop a social media app that will thrive, you have to find ways to distinguish it from competitors.
 For that, we highly recommend keeping up with the latest social network applications trends that most likely will boost your mobile app capacity:

 AI and Machine Learning